steipete/InterposeKit/README.md

 <!--
 [![codecov](https://codecov.io/gh/steipete/InterposeKit/branch/master/graph/badge.svg)](https://codecov.io/gh/steipete/InterposeKit) -->

-InterposeKit is a modern library to swizzle elegantly in Swift.
+InterposeKit is a modern library to swizzle elegantly in Swift, supporting hooks on classes and individual objects.
 It is [well-documented](http://interposekit.com/), [tested](https://github.com/jsteipete/InterposeKit/actions?query=workflow%3ASwiftPM), written in "pure" Swift 5.2 and works on `@objc dynamic` Swift functions or Objective-C instance methods.
 The Inspiration for InterposeKit was [a race condition in Mac Catalyst](https://steipete.com/posts/mac-catalyst-crash-hunt/), which required tricky swizzling to fix, I also wrote up  [implementation thoughts on my blog](https://steipete.com/posts/interposekit/).

 Instead of [adding new methods and exchanging implementations](https://nshipster.com/method-swizzling/) based on [`method_exchangeImplementations`](https://developer.apple.com/documentation/objectivec/1418769-method_exchangeimplementations), this library replaces the implementation directly using [`class_replaceMethod`](https://developer.apple.com/documentation/objectivec/1418677-class_replacemethod).
 This avoids some of [the usual problems with swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/).